What are the ethical dilemmas associated with artificial intelligence (AI)?

 Is retirement savings plans designed for a different world?
 For Millennials, retirement may be a thing of the past.
 From policymakers to entrepreneurs, everyone has an idea for how to fix them.

 An intriguing piggy bank won't cut it.
-With studies suggesting that there is an increasing number of freelancers, some believe the very concept of retirement is threatened;
+With studies suggesting that there is an increasing number of freelancers, some believe the very concept of

 And policymakers are working to determine how best to make sure today's workforce will be taken care of in the future.